Today's Articles

 When the Supreme Court handed down the Plessy v.
 Ferguson decision in 1896, giving official recognition to the “separate but equal” doctrine, the official delegation of blacks to second-class status was complete.
 A review of the records and reports of the Bureau of the Census, the Bureau of Labor Statistics, the U.S. House of Representatives, and the U.S. Senate revealed volumes of information concerning the lives of African Americans during this period.
 A small sampling of these reports and publications includes the U.S. Bureau of the Census, Bulletin No. 8, Negroes in the United States (1905); the U.S. Bureau of Labor, Sixteenth Annual Report of the Commissioner (1901); and the U.S. Senate Committee on Education and Labor, Forty-ninth Congress, second session, Testimony Before the Committee to Investigate the Relations Between Capital and Labor (1885).
 W.E.B.
 Du Bois provided some statistical data on black labor to the Bureau of Labor and wrote reports for the Census Bureau.

 The decline of African Americans vis à vis organized labor included the railroad industry.
 During the Great Strike of 1877, for instance, rallies and marches in St. Louis, Louisville, and other cities brought together white and black workers to support the common rights of workingmen.
-By 1894 Eugene Debs, leader of the American Railway Union in a strike against the Pullman Company, could not convince his union members to accept black railroaders.
+By 1894, Eugene Debs, leader of the American Railway Union, had been on a strike against the Pullman Company, but he could not convince his union members to accept black railroaders.
 Blacks, in turn, served as strikebreakers for the Pullman Company and for the owners of Chicago meatpacking companies against whom stockyard workers struck in sympathy with the Pullman Company employees.
 Also, during the 1890s, Consolidated Coal Company opened mines in the Midwest.
-Buxton, Iowa, employed Black and white Welsh laborers not represented by a union.
+Buxton, Iowa, employed Black and white Welsh laborers who were not represented by a union.

 On March 4, 1913, the U.S. Department of Labor cabinet authorized the Secretary of Labor, William Wilson, to mediate or appoint conciliation commissioners in labor disputes.
 This conciliation function by the United States Conciliation Service became the Federal Mediation and Conciliation Service under the Labor Management Relations Act of 1947.
 The Labor-Management Act of 1947 (Taft-Hartley) outlawed wildcat strikes, mass picketing, and secondary boycotts—tactics used to win union recognition.
 The act gave managers the right to force employees to attend anti-union meetings and approved laws in 11 states that allowed employees to opt out of paying union dues.